 All LMU student, faculty, staff, etc. are expected to adhere to Information Technology Services policies.
 Information Technology Services has the right to change or amend these policies at their discretion.
 Information Technology Services can be contacted at 310.338.7777.

 A. HALLS AND SUITES:

-1. Cooking is only permitted in the apartments and any designated communal kitchen space.
+1. Cooking is only permitted in the apartments/pods and any designated communal kitchen space.
 Residents in residence halls may use hot pots or coffee pots.

-2. All other cooking equipment, including but not limited to, use of rice cookers, steamers, electric frying pans, electric grills, electric/portable stoves, toasters and toaster ovens is not permitted in residence halls and suites.
+2. All other kitchen appliances, including but not limited to, hot plates, blenders, air fryers, rice cookers, steamers, electric frying pans, electric grills, electric/portable stoves, toasters and toaster ovens is not permitted in residence halls and suites.

 3. Free standing microwaves are available in residence hall common areas and are not permitted in residence hall rooms.